avhou/dne/README.md

 - regular self-attention (AM-1).
 This is the mechanism described in the original transformer paper [@transformer].
 - convoluted self-attention as described in [@paper] (AM-2).
 This mechanism generalizes the regular self-attention mechanism and uses a 1D convolution to transform the Query (Q) and Key (K) values before using them in the transformer architecture.
 - right padded convoluted self-attention (AM-3).
 This is a variation of the mechanism described in [@paper].
 Whereas [@paper] uses a symmetric convolution, here we use a convolution that focuses on the right hand side to transform Q and K values before using them in the transformer architecture.
 Padding to the right is done to prevent looking at future values.
-The intuition behind this mechanism is that it could look more at the outcome of past events than regular convoluted self-attention.
+The intuition behind this mechanism is that it focuses more on the outcome of past events than regular convoluted self-attention.
 - Fast fourier transform based self-attention (AM-4).
 The input sequence can be seen as a periodic function.
 Our novel approach will first transform the periodic function from the time domain into the frequency domain using a FFT (Fast fourier transform).
-We do this in order to capture the frequencies the function is made up from.
-The intuïtion behind this is that during the self-attention 2 vectors will be similar if they can be decomposed into similar sine and cosine functions, which would mean their shape is similar.
+The intuition behind this is that during the self-attention 2 vectors will be similar if they can be decomposed into similar sine and cosine functions, which would mean their shape is similar.

 | attention mechanism                    | abbreviation |